RockLib/RockLib.Encryption/README.md

 #### SerializingCrypto class

-The RockLib.Encryption.XSerializer package contains the
+The main class in the RockLib.Encryption.XSerializer package is the `SerializingCrypto` class.
+This class behaves very similar to the `Crypto` class, and exposes methods for doing XML and JSON field-level encryption during serialization with XSerializer.

 #### SerializingCrypto Usage